 of Law No. 248 of 2 December 2005, containing the reorganisation of the provisions regarding the activities of

-installation of systems inside buildings.
+Installation of systems within buildings.
 Art.
-5 “Obligations related to the exercise of the activity”.
+5 "Obligations related to the operation of the business."

-- Presidential Decree 151 of 1 August 2011 Regulation containing simplification of the discipline of procedures relating to fire prevention, pursuant to article 49 paragraph 4-quater, Legislative Decree 31 May 2010, n.
-78, converted with amendments, by Law 30 July 2010, n.
+- Presidential Decree 151 of 1 August 2011 Regulation simplifying the rules for procedures relating to fire prevention, pursuant to Article 49, paragraph 4-quater, Legislative Decree 31 May 2010, n.
+78, converted with amendments by Law 30 July 2010, n.
 122

-- Ministerial Decree 7 August 2012 Provisions relating to the methods of submitting requests concerning fire prevention procedures and the documentation to be attached, pursuant to article 2, paragraph 7, of Presidential Decree 151/2011
+- Ministerial Decree of 7 August 2012 Provisions relating to the procedures for submitting requests concerning fire prevention procedures and the documentation to be attached, pursuant to Article 2, paragraph 7, of Presidential Decree 151/2011

-- Decree 20 December 2012 - Technical regulation for fire prevention for active fire protection systems installed in activities subject to fire prevention controls
+- Decree of 20 December 2012 - Technical fire prevention regulation for active fire protection systems installed in activities subject to fire prevention controls

 UNI /UNI EN / UNI CEN/TS / UNI CEN/TR